oven-sh/bun/docs/api/file-io.md

 `Bun.file(path): BunFile`

 Create a `BunFile` instance with the `Bun.file(path)` function.
-A `BunFile` represents represents a lazily-loaded file; initializing it does not actually read the file from disk.
+A `BunFile` represents a lazily-loaded file; initializing it does not actually read the file from disk.

 ```ts
 const foo = Bun.file("foo.txt"); // relative to cwd